 Currently, there are few signs on the Refuge marking the names of roadways, canals, or water-control structures.
-The RWR proposed installation of ultraviolet (UV)-resistant and sealed directional signs and location markers within these area, each branded to coordinate with LDWF guidelines for refuges and WMAs.
+The RWR proposed installation of ultraviolet (UV)-resistant and sealed directional signs and location markers within these area, each branded to coordinate with LDWF guidelines for refuges and wildlife management areas.
 Areas proposed for signage include the following: